Law-AI/LeSICiN/README.md

 metrics_load [string/null]: saved validation metrics to act as benchmark (null to train from scratch)

-model_dump [string]: path to file where trained model will be saved metrics_dump [string]: path to file where best validation metrics will be saved
+model_dump [string]: path to file where trained model will be saved dev_metrics_dump [string]: path to file where best validation metrics will be saved test_metrics_dump [string]: path to file where test metrics will be saved infer_trg [string]: path to file where inference predictions will be saved
 ```

 *hyperparams.json* - Controls the model and experiment hyperparameters and few other settings, like the seed.
 ```
-seed [int]: universal seed for random, numpy and torch vocab_limit [int/null]: maximum vocabulary size [null if using sent vectorization] vocab_thresh [int/null]: minimum frequency for a word to be considered in vocabulary [null if using sent vectorization] weight_scheme {"tws", "vws"}: choose between Threshold-based weighting scheme and Vanilla Weighting Scheme as discussed in the paper
+seed [int]: universal seed for random, numpy and torch do_train_dev [bool]: true if running train-dev do_test [bool]: true if running test do_infer [bool]: true if running infer vocab_limit [int/null]: maximum vocabulary size [null if using sent vectorization] vocab_thresh [int/null]: minimum frequency for a word to be considered in vocabulary [null if using sent vectorization] weight_scheme {"tws", "vws"}: choose between Threshold-based weighting scheme and Vanilla Weighting Scheme as discussed in the paper